AtsutoB/DSJournal/_posts/2018-06-28-FieldviewAPI.md

-The following article details how to set up the fieldview API to retrive task information:
+To address the lack of guidance that exists around the fieldview API.
+I thought i'd write up an article on how to connect up to View points fieldview API.
+I imagine many in the construction sector using this application have experienced the horrific nature of trying to locate any information that is captured on the system.

-Set the POST request to load information from https://www.priority1.uk.net/FieldViewWebServices/WebServices/JSON/API_TasksServices.asmx
+POST request to load information from https://www.priority1.uk.net/FieldViewWebServices/WebServices/JSON/API_TasksServices.asmx

 ```xml
 <?xml version="1.0" encoding="utf-8"?>